-For example, the English language is part of the Germanic family, so it has similarities with German, Dutch, and the Scandinavian languages like Danish, Swedish, and Norwegian – all of which have a common ancestry or parental language.
-Therefore, it’s relatively and much easier for a native English speaker to learn German or Dutch than non-Germanic languages like Arabic, Persian or Turkish.
+For example, the English language is part of the Germanic family, so it has similarities with German, Dutch, and Scandinavian languages like Danish, Swedish, and Norwegian.
+All of which have a common ancestry or parental tongue.

 2. Native Language

-If you wish to learn a new language that shares with your mother tongue in terms of grammatical structures, cognates, syntax or vocabulary, you naturally have a head start when you start learning your target language.
+Suppose you wish to learn a new language that shares your mother tongue in grammatical structures, cognates, syntax, or vocabulary.
+In that case, you naturally have a head start when you begin acquiring your target language.

 3. The Language Complexity

 The third point is the language’s general complexity.